Color Meanings in Flags

 Each country designs its flags to symbolize its history, culture and people, and the color meanings can vary dependent on the ideals of the specific country.
 Some examples are:

-• United States of America – The red symbolizes valor and bravery, the white stands for purity and innocence and the blue signifies justice, perseverance and vigilance.
+• United States of America – What do the colors on the American flag mean?
+The red symbolizes valor and bravery, the white stands for purity and innocence and the blue signifies justice, perseverance and vigilance.
 (Purchase American Flags)

 • India – The colors of the Indian flag are saffron, white and green, which stand for courage and sacrifice, purity, and faith and fertility respectively.
 (Purchase India Flags)